ipns-link/ipns-link-gateway/README.md

 4. Note the PID shown.
 To stop the server later just do `kill "PID"`

-5. Open http://www.localhost:8080 at any browser
+5. Open http://www.localhost:8080 in any browser

 ##### Customize